-Creating a dynamic scheme for kids' rooms can be a lot of fun, with plenty of bright colour and interesting schemes helping to create a haven that's perfect for sleeping and playing.
+Creating a dynamic scheme for kids' rooms with paint can be a lot of fun, with plenty of bright colour and interesting schemes helping to create a haven that's perfect for sleeping and playing.

 A lot depends on their age, of course: you can impose bold colours or pretty pastels on toddlers and younger children, but as they get older, they will want to be involved in choosing the paint colours for their rooms, which might mean compromising – or capitulating.